AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on April 1, 2021**

-**Issues viewing summary panel in Chrome**
+**Issues viewing summary panel in [!DNL Chrome]**

-_Summary_
+_[!UICONTROL Summary]_

-When a user opens the summary panel while using the Chrome browser, the summary panel UI does not behave as expected.
+When a user opens the [!UICONTROL Summary] panel while using the [!DNL Chrome] browser, the summary panel UI does not behave as expected.
 The user is unable to scroll, the icons may disappear, and the content may overlap other content.

-**Teams area in Setup not displaying all teams**
+**[!UICONTROL Teams] area in [!UICONTROL Setup] not displaying all teams**

-_Setup_
+_[!UICONTROL Setup]_

-When an admin goes to the [!UICONTROL Teams] area of Setup, they can view only teams that they created.
+When an admin goes to the [!UICONTROL Teams] area of [!UICONTROL Setup], they can view only teams that they created.
 Teams created by other admins are not visible.

-**Cannot add updates to project in Pending Approval status**
+**Cannot add updates to project in [!UICONTROL Pending Approval] status**

 _Projects_

 If a user attempts to add an update to a project in [!UICONTROL Pending Approval] status, and they are not the user that is assigned to approve the project, the update is not added and they see the following notice:

-A project with a 'Pending Approval' status cannot be edited.
+A project with a '[!DNL Pending Approval]' status cannot be edited.
 You can modify the project by changing the status.

 +++